Obesity fight must shift from personal blame-U.S. panel

-NEW YORK (Reuters) - America’s obesity epidemic is so deeply rooted that it will take dramatic and systemic measures - from overhauling farm policies and zoning laws to, possibly, introducing a soda tax - to fix it, the influential Institute of Medicine said on Tuesday.
+NEW YORK, May 8 (Reuters) - America’s obesity epidemic is so deeply rooted that it will take dramatic and systemic measures - from overhauling farm policies and zoning laws to, possibly, introducing a soda tax - to fix it, the influential Institute of Medicine said on Tuesday.

 In an ambitious 478-page report, the IOM refutes the idea that obesity is largely the result of a lack of willpower on the part of individuals.
 Instead, it embraces policy proposals that have met with stiff resistance from the food industry and lawmakers, arguing that multiple strategies will be needed to make the U.S. environment less “obesogenic.”

-Shortly after the report was released, the Center for Consumer Freedom, which is funded by restaurant, food and other industries, condemned the IOM as joining forces with the nation’s “food nannies.”
-The Center said the IOM recommendations would “actively reduce the number of choices Americans have when they sit down to eat” and emphasized that “personal responsibility” alone was to blame for the obesity epidemic.

-A study funded by the CDC and released on Monday projected that by 2030, 42 percent of American adults will be obese, compared to 34 percent now, and 11 percent will be severely obese, compared to the current 6 percent.
+A study funded by the CDC and released on Monday projected that by 2030, 42 percent of American adults will be obese, compared to 34 percent today and 11 percent will be severely obese, compared to 6 percent today.

-Another one-third of American adults are overweight, and one-third of children aged 2 to 19 are overweight or obese.
+Another one-third of American adults are overweight today, and one-third of children aged 2 to 19 are overweight or obese.
 Obesity is defined as having a body mass index - a measure of height to weight - of 30 or greater.
 Overweight means a BMI of 25 to 29.9.

-Officials at the IOM and CDC are trying to address the societal factors that led the percentage of obese adults to more than double since 1980, when 15 percent were in that category.
-Among children, it has soared to 17 percent from 5 percent in the past 30 years.
+Officials at the IOM and CDC are trying to address the societal factors that led the percentage of obese adults to more than double since 1980, when it was 15 percent.
+Among children, it has soared from 5 to 17 percent in the past 30 years.
 One reason: in 1977, children 2 to 18 consumed an average of 1,842 calories per day.
 By 2006, that had climbed to 2,022.

 Obesity is responsible for an additional $190 billion a year in healthcare costs, or one-fifth of all healthcare spending, Reuters reported last month, plus billions more in higher health insurance premiums, lost productivity and absenteeism.